Alec Douglas-Home

 In October 1963, Macmillan was taken ill and resigned as prime minister.
 Home was chosen to succeed him.
 By the 1960s it had become generally considered unacceptable for a prime minister to sit in the House of Lords; Home renounced his earldom and successfully stood for election to the House of Commons.
 The manner of his appointment was controversial, and two of Macmillan's cabinet ministers refused to take office under him.
 He was criticised by the Labour Party as an aristocrat, out of touch with the problems of ordinary families, and he came over stiffly in television interviews, by contrast with the Labour leader, Harold Wilson.
 The Conservative Party, in power since 1951, had lost standing as a result of the Profumo affair, a 1963 sex scandal involving a defence minister, and at the time of Home's appointment as prime minister it seemed headed for heavy electoral defeat.
 Home's premiership was the second briefest of the twentieth century, lasting two days short of a year.
 Among the legislation passed under his government was the abolition of resale price maintenance, bringing costs down for the consumer against the interests of producers of food and other commodities.

 Following a narrow defeat in the general election of 1964, Douglas-Home resigned the leadership of his party, after having instituted a new and less secretive method of electing the party leader.
 From 1970 to 1974 he was in the cabinet of Edward Heath as Secretary of State at the Foreign and Commonwealth Office; this was an expanded version of the post of Foreign Secretary, which he had held a decade earlier.
-After the defeat of the Heath government in 1974, he returned to the House of Lords as a life peer, and retired from front-line politics.
+Following the defeat of the Heath government in 1974, he returned to the House of Lords as a life peer, and retired from front-line politics.